pascalwhoop/pascalbrokmeier.de_v3/content/about.md

 I am a {{< age >}} years old digital engineer living in Brussels, Belgium.
 I choose to call myself a digital engineer because it appears to be the best match for what I do.
-I've worked as a Software, Cloud and Data engineer.
-I'm currently employed by McKinsey & Company and I am part of their Quantum Black team.
+I've worked as a Software, Cloud and Data Engineer.
+I'm currently employed by *McKinsey & Company* and I am part of their *Quantum Black* team.
 I aim to apply my knowledge of digital systems which I gained over the last 10 years to learn more about biological systems which I want to dedicate my next 10 years to.
 Thankfully, a lot of similarities allow for a quick understanding of these fascinating structures.